Undivided Resources

 Typically, a teacher will work with the child off-campus, either in the home or a hospital.
 Other locations such as a library can be approved for sessions as well.
 For children with IEPs, the teacher assigned to them will be a credentialed special education teacher, and any qualifying educator in the district can accept the position.

-According to the California Department of Education, for a child with a temporary disability, one school day equals one hour of Home Hospital instruction, so the typical child would clock a minimum of five hours per week.
 If a child with HH placement has an IEP, their IEP team will work together to determine the amount of time they need, along with whatever accommodations and services are required.

 How do I get started with Home Hospital?

 1. Get a note from your doctor explaining the specific health-related reason your child cannot attend school safely and is therefore eligible for HH, along with a date the team can check your child’s status and/or when the order may be lifted.
 The end date is decided on a case-by-case basis, depending on the risk to your child.
-Grace Clark suggests choosing a date that the risk might be alleviated and extend if and when needed.
+Grace Clark suggests choosing a date that the risk might be alleviated and extend if needed.

 2. Provide the doctor’s note to your child’s IEP team and request a meeting to discuss changing their placement, along with:

-• what accommodations and goals can transfer to the HH environment;
+• what accommodations and goals can transfer to the HH environment

-• what services your child will receive at their location or virtually, and what those minutes will look like.
+• what services your child will receive at their location or virtually, and what those minutes will look like

 Dr. Pelangka also shared some tips for what to keep in mind when adding HH to your child’s IEP: